adeemky/klc/README.md

 # Groupe KLC - Official Website

-This project is a showcase website developed for **Groupe KLC**, a construction company operating France.
+This project is a showcase website developed for **Groupe KLC**, a construction company operating in France.

 🔗 Live Site: [https://www.groupeklc-construction.com/](https://www.groupeklc-construction.com/)